iMissile/Self.Writing/Notes/DataScience_notes.md

 Fully saturated RGB rainbow colors are still widely used in scientific visualizations despite their widely-recognized disadvantages.
 A recent wild-caught example is presented, showing its limitations along with a better HCL-based alternative palette.
 - JUST [R]AMBLING.
 [BUILT-IN COLOUR NAMES IN R](https://chichacha.netlify.com/2019/09/08/mysterious-colour-names-in-r/)
 - [thomasp85/scico](https://github.com/thomasp85/scico).
 Palettes for R based on the Scientific Colour-Maps
+- [The super fast color schemes generator!](https://coolors.co/).
+Create the perfect palette or get inspired by thousands of beautiful color schemes.

 # R useful plugins